CSCI-1101-TTh12-F22/ps6/README.md

 The Caesar cipher is a very popular thing to assign as a problem set for CS1 so you will find lots of solutions on the internet.
 The only acceptable solution for this class will be one that conforms to the the specific requirements stated in this problem set description, below. **In particular, you cannot use the Python `chr()` and `ord()` or the `translate()` and `maketrans()` string functions.**

 For this program, you will use brute force to try to decode an encoded messages.
 I have given you some starter code, which you'll find in the `part1.py` file in this directory.
 The information here is included (with different wording) in the comments in the code. **Keep all of your files in the same folder!**

+**Reminder:** start by opening `part1.py`.
+You will add to the code that is in that file to complete Part 1.
+You do not need to create your own `part1.py` file.

 ### Global Variables
 * `alphabet`: a string set to `ABCDEFGHIJKLMNOPQRSTUVWXYZ`.